sromic1990/Vending-Machine-Class-Library/README.md

 # ASSIGNMENT
 Design and implement a vending machine class library.
-Make it as clean as you can.
-Make it as production ready and maintainable as you can.
+Make it as clean, maintainable and production ready as possible.

 # REQUIRED FEATURES
 - Vending machine has a catalogue of items